 The orbicularis oculi muscle closes the eyelids and assists in pumping the tears from the eye into the nasolacrimal duct system.
 The orbital section of the orbicularis oculi is more involved in the voluntary closure of the eyelid, such as with winking and forced squeezing.
 The preseptal section is involved in both the voluntary forced closure as well as the involuntary blink closure of the eye and keeping the eyelids closed during sleep.
 The pretarsal section is more involved in the involuntary blink closure of the eye and keeping the eyelids closed during sleep.

-When the orbicularis muscle contracts, it shortens the canaliculi of the nasolacrimal duct system, squeezing the tears into the lacrimal sac.
+When the palpebral orbicularis muscle contracts, it shortens the canaliculi of the nasolacrimal duct system, squeezing the tears into the lacrimal sac.
 Also, the muscle also pulls the lacrimal sac laterally and forward, creating a vacuum to draw the tears into the sac.

 Orbicularis oculi muscle forms from mesoderm in the eyelids in the twelfth week.
-It is derived from the mesenchyme of second pharyngeal arch.
+It is derived from the mesenchyme of the second pharyngeal arch.

 The orbicularis oculi muscle receives its blood from the branches of the facial artery and superficial temporal artery (which are branches of the external carotid artery), as well as the ophthalmic artery (which is a branch of the internal carotid artery).